 The guideline, Benign Paroxysmal Positional Vertigo (BPPV), was developed by the American Academy of Otolaryngology—Head and Neck Surgery and endorsed by the American Academy of Family Physicians.

-The panel made strong recommendations that 1) clinicians should diagnose posterior semicircular canal BPPV when vertigo associated with nystagmus is provoked by the Dix-Hallpike maneuver.
+- Posterior semicircular canal BPPV should be diagnosed when vertigo associated with nystagmus is provoked by the Dix-Hallpike maneuver.

-unrelated to BPPV that warrant testing; and 2) routinely treating BPPV with vestibular suppressant medications such as antihistamines or benzodiazepines.
+- BPPV should not be routinely treated with vestibular suppressant medications such as antihistamines or benzodiazepines.